The CV Store | Your first step to a better career

-Your Voice Mail Message: Is it a Job Search Don’t?
+Your Voice Mail Message: Is It A Job Search Don’t?

 A great deal of job interview and career advice focuses on preparing a well-written CV, dressing for success, and the do’s and don’ts of job interview questions.
 However, it is also very important to pay attention to other factors that might impact whether or not prospective employers are likely to view you as a good job candidate.